Diphtheria

 Treatment and Care

-Diphtheria treatment involves use of antibiotics to kill the diphtheria bacteria plus antitoxin to neutralize the toxins secreted by the bacteria.
+Diphtheria treatment involves antibiotics to kill the diphtheria bacteria, plus antitoxin to neutralize the toxins secreted by the bacteria.
 Diphtheria patients are usually kept in isolation until they are no longer capable of infecting others, usually about 48 hours after antibiotic treatment begins.

 The diphtheria toxin may travel to the heart, muscle, kidneys, and liver, where it may temporarily or permanently damage these organs.
 Complications from diphtheria may include myocarditis (damage to the heart muscle), neuritis (inflammation of nerves, which may contribute to nerve damage, paralysis, respiratory failure, and pneumonia), airway obstruction, and ear infection.

 Diphtheria once was a major cause of illness and death among children.
-The United States recorded 206,000 cases of diphtheria in 1921, resulting in 15,520 deaths (a case-fatality ratio of 7.5%).
-Diphtheria death rates range from about 20% for those under age five and over age 40, to 5-10% for those aged 5-40 years.
-Death rates were likely higher before the 20th century.
+The United States recorded a high of 206,000 cases of diphtheria in 1921, resulting in 15,520 deaths (a case-fatality ratio of 7.5%).
+Diphtheria case fatality rates range from about 20% for those under age five and over age 40, to 5-10% for those aged 5-40 years.
 Diphtheria was the third leading cause of death in children in England and Wales in the 1930s.
+Diphtheria is rare in the United States today.
+Between 2004 and 2011, no cases of diphtheria were reported to public health officials.
+One case was provisionally reported in 2012.
+Two cases were reported in 2019, the latest year for which data are available.

 Available Vaccines and Vaccination Campaigns